nf-core/sarek/doc/USAGE.md

 # Usage
 I would recommand to run Nextflow within a screen session (cf [help on screen](https://www.howtoforge.com/linux_screen)).
+It is recommanded to run only one instance of CAW for one patient in the same directory.
+Meaning there should be only one patient analysed in one directory.
 The typical command line is:
 ```bash
 nextflow run SciLifeLab/CAW --sample <file.tsv>
 ```